Louis-Aime/calendrical-javascript/README.md

  * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendar defined by algorithm.
  * A procedure for computing week figures: day of week, week number, number of weeks in year, week year that includes a date
  * Key figures for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse
-A second class enable conversion with Julian Day.
+A second class enable conversion from Julian Day to iso8601 and the reverse.

+The parameters for using these classes are described in details in the source.
+Examples are given in the file Calendars.js

 ### pldr.js
 A "Private Locale Data Register", possible extension of Common Locale Data Register for custom calendars.